kakaroto/R20Converter/README.md

                         Path to the FVTT public directory (used for importing items and spells from dnd5e system) --npc-source NPC_SOURCE
-                        Source location for NPC actors (displayed in the character sheet) --no-compendium-overwrite
+                        Source reference for NPC actors (displayed in the character sheet) --no-compendium-overwrite
-                        If enabled, items, feats and spells found in the Compendium will not be overwritten with custom description/damage/etc.. from the Roll20 data --add-walls-around-map
+                        If enabled, items, feats and spells found in the Compendium will not be overwritten with custom description/damage/etc.. from the Roll20 data --use-original-image-urls
-                        Add 4 walls to enclose the map and cut off view/movement to the side table
+                        Do not copy images to the world folder but use Roll20 URL instead.
+(NOT recommended)

-Convert Roll20 campaigns into Foundry VTT worlds.
+Convert Roll20 campaigns into Foundry VTT worlds or modules.
 ```

 ## Final steps

-When the script is done, copy the new directory to the resources/app/public/worlds directory in your FVTT installation and load the world in FVTT.
+When the script is done, if you hadn't converted the campaign into the appropriate folder (`worlds` or `modules`) of your FVTT public directory, then copy the generated directory to the resources/app/public/worlds directory in your FVTT installation and load the world in FVTT.

 And you're done!

+The converted world will automatically enable the [entityorder](https://github.com/kakaroto/fvtt-module-entityorder) and [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) FVTT modules in the generated world.
+The `entityorder` FVTT module is required in order to see the journals appearing in the correct order.

 If you use D&D Beyond, check out [Beyond20](https://beyond20.here-for-more.info), another project of mine which lets you roll from monster stat blocks and character sheets directly in D&D Beyond and get the result in your VTT application.